abbysmal/gc-tracing/proposal.md

 # [RFC] Eventlog tracing system

-OCaml currently ships with an instrumented version of the runtime which collects counters and timings for GC events and output logs in a custom text format.
+OCaml currently ships with an instrumented version of the runtime which collects counters and timings for GC events and outputs logs in a custom text format.
-Eventlog is a proposed replacement framework that preserve the existing metrics and adds support for GC trace events in a low-overhead implementation based on a standardized binary trace format ([CTF](https://diamon.org/ctf/)).
+Eventlog is a proposed replacement framework, which preserves the existing metrics and adds support for GC trace events in a low-overhead implementation based on a standardized binary trace format ([CTF](https://diamon.org/ctf/)).

 Based on an initial design used in OCaml Multicore (inspired by GHC's [ThreadScope](https://wiki.haskell.org/ThreadScope)), this proposal includes an implementation providing:
 - The eventlog tracing facility, sitting in the regular OCaml runtime (instead of residing in an alternative runtime to link like the instrumented runtime does.)